a-mma/QnA-baker/README.md

 * User/situation aware answer rephrasing within context given a set of slots.

 ### Test:
-Here is a quick test did with the bot (used link2 in the above datasets - raw data).
+Here is a quick test did with the bot (used link2 in the above datasets - raw data). => is bot.

 > hey babe